burnol-math/irwin/README.md

   store in computer memory the Pascal triangle up (or rather down) to a certain row, or the memory needed to store only one such row.

+## TODO

+Add some additional bibliographical references.

 ## License

-The contributed files (Python, SageMath) are distributed under the CC-BY-SA 4.0 License.
+The files in this repository are distributed under the CC-BY-SA 4.0 License.
 See [LICENSE](LiCENSE).